Crawford Productions: Acquisition

 The company started life in small premises located in Little Collins Street, Melbourne, moved to the now heritage listed Olderfleet Building in Collins Street, then in 1972 to Southampton Crescent, Abbotsford, and in 1982 to Middleborough Road, Box Hill.
 In the 1980s, they set up an international branch Crawford Productions International, which its main purpose that Crawfords would film series for foreign companies, namely the United States, and Crawford decided to co-finance with American network HBO in order to develop a second series of the long-running All the Rivers Run, which premiered on HBO in 1983.
-That year, Nick McMahon and Mike Lake, had ankle from the company to serve as consultant executive producers for the programs that were produced by Crawfords.
-In 1987, Crawfords themselves was sold off to a diversified entertainment group, Ariadne Australia, and there would going to be a link between Crawford Productions and De Laurentiis Entertainment Limited, a subsidiary of the De Laurentiis Entertainment Group in which Ariadne is the second-largest stockholder in the group, and Crawfords' series wanted to be a cash flow underpinning the then-under construction DEL studios to produce their own projects, each of these were filmed.
+That year, Nick McMahon and Mike Lake, had left the company to serve as consultant executive producers for the programs that were produced by Crawfords.
+In 1987, Crawford Productions was sold to a diversified entertainment group, Ariadne Australia, and there would going to be a link between Crawford Productions and De Laurentiis Entertainment Limited, a subsidiary of the De Laurentiis Entertainment Group in which Ariadne is the second-largest stockholder in the group.
+Crawford Productions required cash flow to underpin the construction of DEL studios to produce its own filmed projects.

 The company was sold to WIN Corporation in 1989.
 Subsequent Crawfords drama productions included State Coroner, The Saddle Club, and Guinevere Jones.
-The Crawford studios in Box Hill, Victoria were demolished in March 2006 and a Bunnings Warehouse opened on the site on 30 June 2006.
+The Crawford studios in Box Hill were demolished in March 2006 and a Bunnings opened on the site on 30 June 2006.
 In 2009, Crawfords Australia had an eight-acre studio complex in Melbourne.
 While the company is still in existence, it currently does not produce television, concentrating instead on marketing DVD releases of the company's earlier dramas.